Evaluation

 MnSRTS Evaluation Tools and User Guide:

-Essential tools for understanding parent concerns and barriers to address in your program while measuring baseline mode counts (walk/bike/bus/automobile) based on grade.
-Current Planning Assistance Communities can find their survey here.
+Parent/Caregiver and Student Survey template: Essential tools for understanding parent concerns and barriers to address in your program while measuring baseline mode counts (walk/bike/bus/automobile) based on grade.